Eureka Rebellion: Ballarat Reform League meetings

 On 11 November 1854, a crowd of more than 10,000 gathered at Bakery Hill, directly opposite the government encampment.
-At this meeting, the Ballarat Reform League was formally established under the chairmanship of Chartist John Basson Humffray.
-Several other reform league leaders, including George Black, Henry Holyoake, and Tom Kennedy, are also believed to have been Chartists.
-It was reported by the Ballarat Times that at the appointed hour, the "Union Jack and the American ensign were hoisted as signals for the people to assemble."
+At this meeting, the Ballarat Reform League was formally established under the chairmanship of Chartist John Humffray.
+(Several other reform league leaders, including George Black, Henry Holyoake, and Tom Kennedy, are also believed to have been Chartists.)
+It was reported by the Ballarat Times that at the appointed hour, the "Union Jack and the American ensign were hoisted as signals for the people to assemble".
+It was at this time the Union Jack became a national flag while being "inscribed with slogans as a protest flag of the Chartist movement in the nineteenth century".

-In setting its goals, the Ballarat Reform League used the first five of the British Chartist movement's principles as set out in the People's Charter of 1838.
-They did not adopt or agitate for the Chartist's sixth principle, secret ballots.
-The meeting passed a resolution "that it is the inalienable right of every citizen to have a voice in making the laws he is called on to obey, that taxation without representation is tyranny."
-The meeting also resolved to secede from the United Kingdom if the situation did not improve.
+The Ballarat Reform League charter was inspired by the charter ratified at the 1839 Chartist National Convention held in London.
+The Ballarat charter contains five of the same demands as the London one: A full and fair representation, Manhood suffrage, No property qualification of members for the Legislative Council, Payment of members of parliament.
+The Ballarat league did not adopt the Chartist's sixth demand: secret ballots.
+The meeting passed a resolution "that it is the inalienable right of every citizen to have a voice in making the laws he is called on to obey, that taxation without representation is tyranny".
+The meeting resolved to secede from the United Kingdom if the situation did not improve.

-Throughout the following weeks, the League sought to negotiate with Rede and Hotham on the specific matters relating to Bentley and the death of Scobie, the men being tried for the burning of the Eureka Hotel, the broader issues of the abolition of the licence, suffrage and democratic representation of the goldfields, and disbanding of the Gold Commission.
+Throughout the following weeks, the league sought to negotiate with Rede and Hotham on the specific matters relating to Bentley and the death of James Scobie, the men being tried for the burning of the Eureka Hotel, the broader issues of the abolition of the licence, suffrage and democratic representation of the goldfields, and the disbanding of the gold commission.